MangoTomorrow/MangoTomorrow/README.md

 ** program needs to know based on database key values, if the the login is user or staff

 ** needs to show interactive menu for equipment details (should be main feature)

+** Hard code one admin account, this account will be able to add users to database (those who paid) and this will put into the database for later authentication.

+** after loggin in, the user in the menu will have to select an equipment, input the start time and end time.

+** reporting feature for equipment needing repairs.